justengel/resource_man/README.rst

   * files - importlib.resources files this function is the standard for retrieving resources for Python 3.9+
   * as_file - context manager for retrieving a true filepath for Python 3.9+.
   * read_binary - Return the bytes found in the package with the given basename.
-  * *read_text* - Return the text found in the pakcage with the given basename.
+  * read_text - Return the text found in the pakcage with the given basename.
   * contents - Return an iterable of basenames in the given package.
   * is_resource - Return if the given package, basename exists.

 Custom Helpers
+  * clear - clear all registered resources.
-  * register - Register a package and basename to an identifier.
-This can be overridden and used like a theme.
+  * register - Register a package and basename.
+  * register_directory - Register the contents of a package directory.
+  * unregister - Remove a resource from the registration.
-  * has_resource - Return if the given identifier has a registered resource.
+  * has_resource - Return if the given resource, package_path, or alias has a registered resource.
-  * get_resources - Return a dictionary of {identifier: Resource(package, name)}
+  * get_resources - Return a list of Resources.
+If multiple Resources register the same alias the last one will be used.
-  * get_resource - Return the Resource object for the given identifier, fallback, or default value.
+  * get_resource - Return the Resource object for the given alias, fallback alias, or default value.
   * get_binary - Return the binary data read from the found resource.
-  * get_text - Return the text data read from teh found resource.
+  * get_text - Return the text data read from the found resource.

 Resource Man Example
 ====================

-Register and use identifiers.
+Register resources.
 This example requires that the file exists.
-If you use PyInstaller to make an executable "mylib/actions/edit-cut.png" need to be included in datas.
+If you use PyInstaller to make an executable "mylib/actions/edit-cut.png" needs to be included in datas.
 This should also work if the resource is bundled in a zip file according to some of the Python documentation.

 .. code-block:: python